ntyunyayev/tree-sitter-npf/README.md

 ## Description

 The goal of this project is to provide a simple parser aimed at syntax highlighting.
 Exact parsing is not the primary goal.
-Currently only the neovim integration is working.
+The parser should work with any editor that supports tree-sitter.

 ## Getting Started